 MEDICINE-406C.
 INTENSIVE CARE MEDICINE SUBINTERNSHIP (DURHAM VA HOSPITAL).
+MEDICINE-406C.
+INTENSIVE CARE MEDICINE SUBINTERNSHIP (DURHAM VA HOSPITAL).
 (1) Course Goals: Primary - To provide training in clinical, physiologic, and pharmacologic principles of the care of the critically ill.
 Secondary - To develop students' skills in performance and interpretation of diagnostic procedures.
-(2) How Goals Are Achieved: Under the supervision of senior assistant residents, the pulmonary fellow and the critical care attending physician, students function as subinterns and are responsible for patient work-ups and daily bedside presentations.
+(2) How Goals Are Achieved: Under the supervision of senior assistant residents, the pulmonary fellow and the critical care attending physician, students function as sub-interns and are responsible for patient work-ups and daily bedside presentations.
 Students are given responsibilities for procedures and decision-making in direct proportion to the development of their patient management skills.
 Daily radiology and bedside attending rounds stress an integrated physiologic approach to the management of critically ill patients with emphasis on acute respiratory care, hemodynamic monitoring, acid-base balance, nutritional support, palliative care, patient safety, and end-of-life care.
 Each student is provided a document linking selected readings that supplement the didactic and bedside discussions on diagnosis, pathophysiology, and recognition and management of critical illness.
 The student on-call schedule is every fourth night for the duration of this four-week course.
 The student registered for MEDICINE 406C may drop the course up to one month before the start date.
 After that time, the student should arrange for a replacement if dropping the course.
 (3) Methods of Evaluation: Student evaluations are done by the fellows and faculty attending on the MICU and are based on observed performance.
-For more information, contact Dr. McMahon at 286-6946 or via email at tim.mcmahon@duke.edu.
+For more information, please email amy.loeblein@duke.edu or 919-286-6946.
 Secondary contact: Dr. Karen Welty-Wolf, 684-4938 or via email at welty001@mc.duke.edu.
 Students are to meet in the VA MICU's MD workroom for orientation on the first day of the rotation at 0800 a.m., 5A (5th floor A wing), Durham VAMC, after emailing the course director the week before as a reminder of the start date.
 NOTE: Students must contact the course director at least two weeks before the first day of their scheduled rotation in order to have the allotted time necessary for the VA to get them back into the system.
-Each student rotating through Medicine 406C must complete the required VA "paperwork" (call 919-286-6941) no less than 30 days from the first day of the section in which he/she is enrolled.
+Each student rotating through Medicine 406C must complete the required VA "paperwork" (contact Clyde Meador at clyde.meador@va.gov)) no less than 30 days from the first day of the section in which he/she is enrolled.
 Credit: 5.
-Enrollment: max 2,(Note: as per the course director, the enrollment limit may be only one student in some terms/sections).
-Timothy McMahon, MD, PhD and critical care staff.
+Enrollment: max 1.
+Timothy McMahon, MD, PhD and critical care staff

 MEDICINE-407C.
 SUBINTERNSHIP IN INTERNAL MEDICINE/PSYCHIATRY.
 This course is an intensive clinical experience in the diagnosis and treatment of acute co-morbid medical and psychiatric disorders requiring inpatient hospitalization.
-Students participating in this four-week elective based in Duke Hospital are expected to function at intern-level, assuming care of a small census of complex patients.
+Students participating in this four-week elective based in Duke Hospital are expected to function at intern-level , assuming care of a small census of complex patients.
 The Medicine/Psychiatry faculty on the GenMed 12 service provides direct supervision.
 The goal of the elective is to refine and then clinically apply basic knowledge from the fields of Internal Medicine and Psychiatry.
 Participation at selected case conferences and didactic sessions is expected.
 Students are invited to attend the intern lecture series during Psychiatry Academic Half-day and educational offerings in Internal Medicine, including Intern Report.
 Call is taken in both Medicine and Psychiatry in alternating fashion every fifth night.
 For more information, please contact Dr. Sarah Rivelli via email, sarah.rivelli@duke.edu or 668-0207.
 Preference is given to students considering a career in combined Medicine-Psychiatry.
 Prerequisite: permission of instructor and successful completion of PSYCHTRY-205C and MEDICINE-205C.
 C-L PSYCHTRY 407C.
 Credit: 5.
 Enrollment: max 1.
 Sarah Rivelli, MD